okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 A game engine is a framework for building games that helps coordinate things like assets and gives you all the tools you need to start coding.

 A game engine is not a 3D art engine.

+We are Unity as it is easier to learn when you are just getting started.